-Activation Capital, a statewide economic development organization approached us with a simple ask.
-How can we reinvigorate the innovation scene in Richmond, VA and expand the startup market to be on par with other cities like Austin, TX or Raleigh, NC.
+Activation Capital, a statewide economic development organization, approached us with a simple ask.
+How can we reinvigorate the innovation scene in Richmond, VA, and expand the startup market to par with other cities like Austin, TX, or Raleigh, NC?

-With secondary and primary research, we discovered that the real problem behind the lack of growth in Richmond startup scene.
-Founders already had an access to capital, educational resources but what they are struggling with the most is finding talents to execute their idea.
+We discovered the real problem behind the lack of growth in the Richmond startup scene with secondary and primary research.
+Founders already had access to capital, educational resources, but what they are struggling with the most is finding talents to execute their idea.

-Traditional talent acquisition platforms like Indeed or Careerbuilder exist for traditional companies, but are ineffective for startups because a simple job listing does not accurately represent the many roles that its employee to fulfill.
+Traditional talent acquisition platforms like Indeed or Careerbuilder exist for traditional companies.
+Still, they are ineffective for startups because a simple job listing does not accurately represent the many roles that its employee to fulfill.

 A modernized talent acquisition platform for a thriving startup community in Richmond, VA.
 Based on our interviews and research of traditional job searching platforms, we identified three behaviors we wanted to change for both founders and talents with our platform.

-Startups should have the opportunity to showcase their broader needs and have capability to directly promote themselves to the people they are hiring.
+Startups should have the opportunity to showcase their broader needs and have the capability to promote themselves to the people they are hiring directly.

-Instead of a job listing, Rally platform introduces "needs" cards for talents to efficiently see what area they can help them with.
+Instead of a job listing, the Rally platform introduces "needs" cards for talents to efficiently see what area they can help them.
 Depends on the funding stage, startups might need mentors or partners, and these need cards reflect the broader needs of the founders.

 Startups should have the opportunity to showcase their broader needs.